dl1ycf/piHPSDR-MacOS-Binary/README.md

 After this, pihpsdr should be able to run.
-If this succeeds, you can load any packages that you need and that were in your previous homebrew universe by "brew install" commands, and you also can copy any non-homebrew file that were in your old /usr/local from your backup to your new /usr/local.
+If this succeeds, you can load any packages that you need and that were in your previous homebrew universe by "brew install" commands (you have saved the list of packages installed previously in a file on the Desktop).
+You also can (should) copy any non-homebrew file that were in your old /usr/local from your backup to your new /usr/local.

 Download piHPSDR application